project-tsurugi/tsurugidb/README.md

 This includes the below significant limitations as below:

 * Default commit setting does not guarantee the committed data are durable, they will be saved to disks a short time after (about tens to hundreds of milliseconds)

+  This is for performance reason: several workloads involving large numbers of small transactions slowed down dramatically.

 * Available SQL features are very limited, please see [available feature list](docs/sql-features.md).
 * User control does not work, including authentications and authorizations.